awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 # Reference: Cron and Rate Expressions for Systems Manager<a name="reference-cron-and-rate-expressions"></a>

-When you create an AWS Systems Manager Maintenance Window or a State Manager association, you specify a schedule for when the window or the association should run\.
+When you create an AWS Systems Manager maintenance window or a State Manager association, you specify a schedule for when the window or the association should run\.
 You can specify a schedule in the form of either a time\-based entry, called a *cron expression*, or a frequency\-based entry, called a *rate expression*\.
-For Maintenance Windows, you can also specify a time stamp in Coordinated Universal Time \(UTC\) format when you create a Maintenance Window so that it runs once at the specified time\.
+For maintenance windows, you can also specify a time stamp in Coordinated Universal Time \(UTC\) format when you create a maintenance window so that it runs once at the specified time\.

-When you create either type of resource programmatically or by using a command line tool such as the AWS CLI, you must specify a schedule parameter with a valid cron or rate expression \(or time stamp for Maintenance Windows\) in the correct format\.
+When you create either type of resource programmatically or by using a command line tool such as the AWS CLI, you must specify a schedule parameter with a valid cron or rate expression \(or time stamp for maintenance windows\) in the correct format\.

-When you use the AWS Systems Manager console to create a Maintenance Window or association, you can specify a schedule using a valid cron or rate expression\.
+When you use the AWS Systems Manager console to create a maintenance window or association, you can specify a schedule using a valid cron or rate expression\.
 You can also use tools in the user interface that simplify the process of creating your schedule\.

 **Maintenance Window Examples**
-To create Maintenance Windows using the AWS CLI, you include the \-\-schedule parameter with a cron or rate expression or a time stamp\.
+To create maintenance windows using the AWS CLI, you include the \-\-schedule parameter with a cron or rate expression or a time stamp\.
 For example:

 ```
 aws ssm create-maintenance-window --name "My-Cron-Maintenance-Window" --schedule "cron(0 16 ? * TUE *)" --schedule-timezone "America/Los_Angeles" --start-date 2019-01-01T00:00:00-08:00 --end-date 2019-06-30T00:00:00-08:00 --duration 4 --cutoff 1